PurpurMC/Purpur/README.md

 Run the following commands in the root directory:

 ```
-git submodule update --init
-./purpur up
-./purpur patch
+./gradlew applyPatches
 ```

 #### Creating a patch
 Patches are effectively just commits in either `Purpur-API` or `Purpur-Server`.
-To create one, just add a commit to either repo and run `./purpur rb`, and a patch will be placed in the patches folder.
+To create one, just add a commit to either repo and run `./gradlew rebuildPatches`, and a patch will be placed in the patches folder.
 Modifying commits will also modify its corresponding patch file.